 So, the reason I agree with the conclusion that the pedestal offered by the prize to economics is not ideal is not because I think economics doesn’t deserve a pedestal.
 I do think that the Nobel Prize may be the wrong way to do it, because it often, once selection is over, leads to using ethos and credibility as a means for deriving authority as opposed to more concrete and less fallacious measures of progress and conclusion in economics.
 That’s not to say the committee doesn’t pick massively impressive researchers, but I do believe that the measure of those researchers and their work can be argued for on their own merit, without the prize to assign cloudy prestige and references to awards as a substitute for rigorous continued defense.

 Finally, I believe, though I have not investigated the literature fully, that the existence of the prize may have had at least a modest inflating effect on the size and the scope of the economics profession over time.
 And that increase in size and scope comes with its own consequences.
 Indeed, two different economists in the modern day can spend their days employing such different methods on different topics, that you wouldn’t know at all that they were identified with the same field without the label.
 Furthermore, they may have very different notions of what “economics” means for them in practice and philosophy.
 Traditional economic and econometric tools have even been applied to other subjects like politics, environmental science, formal logic, law, culture, and religion.
 There is also a lot of research that is incredibly abstract, specific, or esoteric to such a degree that those intellectuals’ efforts might have been more fruitfully invested elsewhere.
-I do even know a few students and economists who view the profession as little more than a chance to exercise applied mathematics skills usefully.
+I do even know a few students and economists who view the profession as little more than a chance to exercise applied mathematics and computational skills usefully.

 Though the above is not full or completely proper evidence of the prize’s proposed effect, I do suspect that at least a substantial part of this point of “diminished marginal value” can ultimately be traced back to the prize incentivizing researchers over the decades with additional wealth and prestige.
 Perhaps I’ll do some research of my own in the future to possibly better assess this.
 I’ll keep you all updated.